 In his Konkani grammar, much praised by Lesný, he described the dialect of Goanese Brahmans and even dealt with syntax.
 The manuscript was obtained in 1791 by J. Dobrovský, who compared the language to Czech and even considered its publication.

-Publications: four unpublished works: Principia linguae brahmanicae, also known as Grammatica linguae Canarinae, quam gentiles Goani et circumjacentes Ethnici inter se loquuntur (Konkani grammar, ms. still kept in Prague); Dramata et exercitia poetica; Epistolae, quibus civitas, collegium et portus Goani, mores Orientalium describuntur, et errores plurium scriptorum, qui in hac materia versati sunt, deteguntur (the ms. was already lost in the 1790s); Grammatica linguae Graecae ex Gallico latinitate donata.
+Publications: Four unpublished works: Principia linguae brahmanicae, also known as Grammatica linguae Canarinae, quam gentiles Goani et circumjacentes Ethnici inter se loquuntur (Konkani grammar, manuscript still kept in Prague); Dramata et exercitia poetica; Epistolae, quibus civitas, collegium et portus Goani, mores Orientalium describuntur, et errores plurium scriptorum, qui in hac materia versati sunt, deteguntur (already lost in the 1790s); Grammatica linguae Graecae ex Gallico latinitate donata.

 – “Karel Přikryl, S.J.
 Principia linguae Brahmanicae.
 A Grammar of Standard Konkani.
 Edited with Introduction by José Pereira”, ArO 36, 1968, 625-684.

 Sources: *M. Krása, “First Czech Scholar in India”, ArO 36, 1968, 609-624; V. Lesný, “Principia linguae Brahmanicae von C.P.”, ArO 3, 1934, 50-52.